fullstackreact/30-days-of-react/day-02/post.md

 <div id="demo1"></div>

 The `render()` function in the `HelloWorld` component looks like it's returning HTML, but this is actually JSX.
-The JSX is _translated_ to regular JavaScript at runtime.
+The JSX is _translated_ to regular JavaScript at compile time.
 That component, after translation, looks like this:

 ```javascript
 class HelloWorld extends React.Component {